forest-tv

 • Completed 1 year in a Bachelor of Science, then transferred and completed the Bachelor of Arts — Linguistics & Applied Linguistics, German Language major

-I’ve been working at the accessible communications agency, the Information Access Group, since early 2022.
+I worked at the accessible communications agency, the Information Access Group, from Jan 2022 – May 2025.

-I’ve worked with over 70 clients on over 340 projects, delivering high-quality outcomes for clients that centre diverse users with different needs.
+I worked with over 70 clients and 340 projects, delivering high-quality outcomes for clients that centre diverse users with different accessibility needs.

-My roles includes creating accessible communication formats, such as Easy Read, and designing usable products with compelling graphics that simplify complex information.
+My role included creating accessible communication formats, such as Easy Read, and designing usable products with compelling graphics that simplify complex information.

-I also lead testing sessions, working with users to find problems with the usability and accessibility of our products before launch.
-This provides the basis for actionable design changes which improve the product to better service users’ needs.
+I also led testing sessions, working with users to find problems with the usability and accessibility of our products before launch.
+This provided the basis for actionable design changes to improve the product and better service users’ needs.
+In this space, I also trained staff members on how to facilitate successful sessions.

 Below: Some fun marketing illustrations for the Information Access Group